Summer frequently asked questions can be found here.

 Registered UC Berkeley students as well as those who are affiliated with the Wright Institute, the Mathematical Sciences Research Institute, LBNL, and the Graduate Theological Union.

 Undergraduates who have attained a junior or senior class standing or will have completed at least 60 UC units prior to arrival at I-House.

-Graduate and postdoctoral students, visiting scholars and researchers and Education Abroad Reciprocity students
+Registered graduate and postdoctoral students, visiting scholars and researchers, and Education Abroad Reciprocity students.

 International students who are attending UC Berkeley through University Extension.